shubhpsd/expense-tracker/README.md

    ```
 2. Open the URL provided by Streamlit (usually `http://localhost:8501`) in your browser.

-## Deployment
-To deploy the app for free:
-1. Push the code to a GitHub repository.
-2. Use [Streamlit Community Cloud](https://share.streamlit.io/) to deploy the app:
-   - Sign in with your GitHub account.
-   - Select your repository and branch.
-   - Specify `app.py` as the entry point.

 ## App Link

 You can access the app here: [Personal Expense Tracker](https://track-expense.streamlit.app/)

 ## Notes
 - SQLite `.db` files are used for local storage.
 Changes made during runtime will not persist across app restarts if deployed on Streamlit Community Cloud.
-- For multi-user scalability, consider using a cloud database like Firebase or Supabase.
+- For multi-user scalability, will use a cloud database in future when financially worry free.

-## License
-This project is licensed under the MIT License.